tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 diversity of sources that are useful for understanding software engineering.
-Good software engineering relies on broad interdisciplinary understanding and I think it's not a surprise that interesting ideas about how software should be built borrow ideas not just from engineering, but also from urban planning, architecture or even gardening:
+Good software engineering relies on broad interdisciplinary understanding and I think it's not a surprise that interesting ideas about how software should be built borrow ideas not just from engineering, but also from urban planning, architecture, or even gardening:

 * I said earlier that the motivation for the birth of "Software Engineering" in 1968 was to turn programming into a proper engineering discipline.
 But what does that actually mean?